-Hey, for most of us, this whole scavenger hunt thing is just a kooky gimmick, a fun way for us to share with you a bunch of our favorite Maine summer destinations and adventures.
-So pick a few — including some you’ve never tried before — then hit the road and enjoy!
-Sure, you don’t get any prizes, but you’re out having a fun Maine summer, and that makes you a winner in our book.
+Hey, for most folks reading this, the scavenger hunt is just a gonzo way we’re calling attention to some of our favorite Maine summer destinations and adventures.
+So pick a few that capture your interest — including some you’ve never tried! — then head out and enjoy yourself!
+You won’t get any prizes, but you’re out having a fun Maine summer, and really, isn’t that better than any prize?

 How to show us you’ve really completed these undertakings?
 Each entry includes an explanation of a corresponding selfie request.
 Grab your phone and shoot a picture of yourself as the entry describes.
-Then, create a profile on the portal and upload your photos to show us what you’ve accomplished.
+Then, create a profile at downeast.com/greatmainescavengerhunt and upload your photos to show us what you’ve accomplished.

-For example, to “win” at the Outdoors category, a scavenger hunter will upload six total selfies, one corresponding to each of the tasks on pages 80–83.
-We will confirm with all winners within two weeks of receiving a full category’s worth of selfies.
-Complete all of the activities in more than one category (but fewer than all seven) and we will admire you that much more, although the prize is the same
+For example, to “win” at the Outdoors category, a scavenger hunter will upload six total selfies, one corresponding to each of the tasks on pages 70–73.
+We will confirm with all the winners within three weeks of receiving a full category’s worth of selfies.
+Complete all of the activities in more than one category (but fewer than all seven) and we will admire you that much more, although the prize is the same.

-A year ago, we said we weren’t sure anyone could even do this.
-But dozens of you tried, and some 30 of you actually pulled it off.
-If you head out and complete all 40 activities on this year’s hunt, and you upload 40 of your corresponding selfies matching each selfie description to the online portal, you too will have won our undying admiration.
+Dozens of (seriously) dedicated Down East readers achieved this in 2018.
+If you head out and complete every one of the activities on this year’s hunt, and you upload all 38 of your corresponding selfies matching each selfie description to the portal below, you too will have won our admiration.
 And truly enjoyed the best Maine summer ever.

-A “selfie” means you have to be in it, with the exception of any entries in the Family category, for which having your kids (or someone’s kids) in it is a totally acceptable alternative.
-If you’d like to squeeze other people into your selfies, then terrific — the more the merrier.
+You’ll be reading a lot about selfies on the following pages.
+“Selfie” means you need to be in it, with the exception of any entries in the Family category, for which having your kids (or someone’s kids) in it is an acceptable alternative.
+If you’d like to squeeze others into your selfies, go for it.
 If somebody else takes a photo of you, that’s okay too.
-But please do read the description of the selfie requirement for each item — each pic should show an attempt to include what we’ve asked for in the background.
-If it’s imperfect — a sign is out of focus, a mountain gets cut off — that’s fine.
-Don’t panic.
+But please read the description of the selfie requirement for each item — each pic should show an attempt to include what we’ve asked for in the background.
+If it’s imperfect — a sign is out of focus, a mountain gets cut off — don’t panic.
 We’re only taking this so seriously.
-Please don’t rely on our short entries alone for directions and info about locations along the way.
+Please don’t rely on our short entries alone for directions and info about locations.
 We’ve provided websites and contact info; do some homework before hitting the road.
-No selfie requirements are contingent upon a purchase — that is, you’ll not be asked to prove you bought something or paid an entry fee (though, obviously, each task involves travel costs).
-If an act of nature or unforeseen disaster or closure prevents the execution of a selfie requirement as described (say, a sign we’ve asked you to photograph has been destroyed), use your best judgment and take a photo that otherwise shows us you’ve completed an activity — you’ll be able to include an explanatory note with your photo uploads.
+No selfie requirements ask you to prove a purchase — that is, you’ll not be asked for evidence that you bought something or paid an entry fee (of course, each task involves travel).
+If an unforeseen disaster or closure prevents the execution of a selfie requirement as described (say, a sign we’ve asked you to photograph has been destroyed), use your best judgment and take a photo that somehow shows us you’ve completed an activity — you’ll be able to include a note with your photo uploads.

 If you’re really going for the gold, it’s going to take some planning.
-All five tasks in the Events category are pegged to certain dates — so start marking your calendar now.
-The other date that really matters is Labor Day — Monday, September 3, at 8 p.m. eastern time.
-That’s the hard cutoff by which you must have all your selfies uploaded in order to be eligible for a prize.
+Five of the tasks on this list (#3, #9, #14, #21, and #24) are pegged to specific summer festivals on specific dates.
+Those dates are highlighted in the entries that follow, so be sure to mark your calendars now.
+The other date that really matters is Labor Day — Monday, September 2, at 8 p.m. eastern time.
+That’s the hard cutoff by which you must have all your selfies uploaded to downeast.com/greatmainescavengerhunt in order to be eligible for a prize.
 That gives you all of May, June, July, and August to complete the hunt.
-Of course, you can continue having fun in Maine after that — you just won’t win anything for it.
+Of course, we encourage you to keep having fun exploring Maine after that — you just won’t win anything for it.